melihcanndemir/ZScore/README.md

 - **Shannon Entropy**: Measure the information content or unpredictability of text
 - **Word Frequency**: Visualize the frequency distribution of words
 - **Analysis History**: Save and review past analyses with persistent storage
+- **Multi-language Support**: Full internationalization with English and Turkish languages
+- **Responsive Design**: Optimized for both desktop and mobile devices
+- **Dark/Light Mode**: Toggle between light and dark themes for comfortable viewing
+- **Persistent Settings**: User preferences for language and theme are saved between sessions

 ## Technology Stack